-5.4.
-Discovery and Response to Spills
+5.4 Discovery and Response to Spills

 The following provides a general response to any spill upon initial discovery.
-Refer to Appendices A and B for more specific information including spill response procedures and MSDS documents for the particular substances located at the mine site.
+Refer to Appendix A for more specific information including spill reporting form and spill equipment list, and Appendix B for MSDS documents for the particular substances located at the mine site.